 Preliminary or interim data from our clinical studies, including those from the Phase 1b parts of our Phase 1b/2a trials of trilaciclib, are not necessarily predictive of final results.
 Preliminary and interim data are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues, more patient data become available and we issue our final clinical study report.
-As a result, preliminary and interim data are available.
+As a result, preliminary and interim data should be viewed with caution until the final data are available.
 Material adverse changes in the final data compared to the interim data could significantly harm our business prospects.